Irish Dairy Forum 2027

 Event build and exhibitor preparation

-Networking evening with cheese & beer pairing hosted at the BIA Innovator Campus
+Networking evening with cheese and whisky pairing hosted at the BIA Innovator Campus - 'celebrating women in dairy'

 Day Two - Thursday 16 April